mpasovic/majapasovic.org/_posts/2012-05-21-disability-and-queer-theory.md

 disability.
-While this whole stigma of disability mainly affects people whose bodies and identities are seen as deviant or undesirable, Wendell points to the fact that sooner or later, we will all grow old and be affected by some of the disabilities we perceive in the *Other*.
+While this whole stigma of disability mainly affects people whose bodies and identities are seen as deviant or undesirable, Wendell points to the fact that sooner or later, we will all grow old and be affected by some of the disabilities we perceive in the *other*.
 There is a saying in Bosnia-Herzegovina that human beings are always disabled: first we walk on four legs (as babies), then we walk on two legs, and finally, when the old age comes, we walk on three legs since the third